abeing/config/gw2/bjorn.md

 If you’re an explorer, you’re in for a treat, but first you'll need to prepare yourself for the rigors of the wilderness:

-* The quest for exotic equipment
+- The quest for exotic equipment.

 Then enjoy the world of Tyria!